OpenPKCommons/OPKC/notes/README.md

 I'm working today on building the ingestion code -- something to take in the different studies and create a rough schema based on their contents.

 So far, this is saved as a directory: `code/ingest_studies/`, where the main file is `create_schema.py`.
 The study-specific ingestion code is in the `studies/` directory/package, and I'm going to develop some code in `shchema.py` to map the original column names to the schema-specific ones.
 The files within `studies/` will also need to do some re-shaping.

+A note -- I've replaced the Katz study with Wongnak2024 (the PLATCOV study).
+I was having trouble finding a public release of the nursing home data from Katz (the epidemiological data is there, but the viral kinetics data doesn't seem to be linked); and I think there may be value in including data that comes from a clinical trial.